Accenture/mercury/arch-decisions/DESIGN-NOTES.md

 ### Customized Spring Boot

-The `rest-spring-example` project demonstrates the use of the `rest-spring` library to build a Spring Boot executable.
-The `rest-spring` is a convenient library with customized Spring Boot serializers and exception handlers.
+The `rest-spring-2-example` project demonstrates the use of the `rest-spring-2` library to build a Spring Boot 2 executable.
+The `rest-spring-2` is a convenient library with customized Spring Boot serializers and exception handlers.

+A corresponding library and example application for Spring Boot version 3 is `rest-spring-3` and `rest-spring-3-example`.

 ### Regular Spring Boot